ArweaveTeam/arweave/README.md

 `peer <peer>`.
 Note that the state is only persisted every 50 blocks so if you restart the node without peers via `start_from_block_index` before reaching the height 50, it will go back to the genesis block.
+When POST'ing transactions to your localnet make sure to include the `X-Network: arweave.localnet` header.
+If the header is omitted, the mainnet network will be assumed and the request will fail.
 # Contributing

 Make sure to have the build requirements installed.